opendr-eu/opendr/docs/reference/engine-target.md

 This target is used for speech transcription problems.
 It contains the transcribed text.

-The [BaseTranscription](/src/opendr/engine/target.py#1132) class has the following public methods
+The [BaseTranscription](/src/opendr/engine/target.py#1132) class has the following public methods:

 #### BaseTranscription(text)
   Construct a new *BaseTranscription* object based on the given *text*.